-By addressing problems, you have the opportunity to set the record straight and reduce the number of non-fit prospects from reaching out to you for help.
+By addressing problems, you have the opportunity to set the record straight and reduce the number of non-fit prospects reaching out to you for help.

 During that time you were researching your latest big purchase, did you use words like best or top as part of your search terms?
 Most likely, right?
 It’s also one of the most common ways people search.

 We want to put all of our options on a spectrum from worst to best and carefully review those on the far right of the spectrum.
-We start at the farthest right point on the spectrum and walk backwards until we find what's best for us.
+We start at the farthest right point on the spectrum and walk backward until we find what’s best for us.

 There are a couple key “best of” article topics you should write about:

 Let’s say your business helps other businesses solve their freight and logistics shipping needs and you provide managed transportation services for your clients.

 These folks may already realize they need help to manage their freight solutions and are interested in a list of the best vendors.